tigrouind/AITD-tools/README.md

 Same as [LifeDISA](#LifeDISA)

 ## Instructions
-- Copy PAK files to GAMEDATA folder
+- Copy some PAK files to GAMEDATA folder
-- Run PAKExtract : all PAK files in GAMEDATA folder are extracted
+- Run PAKExtract : all PAK files in GAMEDATA folder are extracted to new folders (eg: LISTLIFE)

-You can also drop files or folders into PAKExtract executable.
+You can also drop files or folders to be extracted into PAKExtract executable.

 ## Command-line arguments
 ```